-Lesson 2: Effects of French Revolution
+5.4.2.
+Lesson 2: Effects of French Revolution a) Learning objective

-Explain the consequences of the 1789 French Revolution.
+Explain the consequences of the French Revolution.

 Students' books.
 In schools with enough resources, use a projector, a computer and its accessories.
 Tactile maps and brailed materials.
 Sign language should be used when teaching students with hearing impairment, etc.